 Chengde Travel Guide || Hidden Gems to Discover

 ICYMI – FIRST and foremost, check out our Chengde Travel Guide which we previously published!
-For the students, by the students
+For the students, by the students.

-Chengde is the jewel in the LTL crown.
 A city unknown to virtually every student who comes to China to study with us.

 Commonly confused with the more famous Chengdu (home of the Pandas), Chengde couldn’t be further from the big city lifestyle that Beijing and Shanghai boast.